× FreshBooks App Logo

 13. Education Expenses

-If your medical expenses represent more than 7.5% of your last year’s adjusted gross income, you may be able to write some of them off on your taxes.
-These expenses must be unreimbursed by other things like health insurance.
+You can deduct all the insurance premium payments from your tax return.
+In addition, if your medical expenses add up to more than 7.5% of your adjusted gross income, you may be able to write some of them off on your taxes.
+These expenses must be unreimbursed by others, for example, your health insurance.
 Some qualifying expenses include:

 • Fees for medical practitioners like doctors, surgeons, and dentists